jkk245/Ethereum-Financial-Forensics---Ponzi-Example/README.md

 individuals would then act in a classic manner of a Ponzi scheme and take the largest fundings and leave.
 On another intresting note, by using smart contracts, it implies that this application does not need a database, as the Rinkeby blockchain records all artificial transactions, as this app is managed without a central leader.

-The purpose of this project is to show basic contract-to-contract exchanges within a Ponzi scheme, and why we should be more careful when evaluating ICOs and investing in cryptocurrency ventures.
-One should question the true value of what a venture firm would offer, along with its legal and regulatory aspects, financial risk, blockchain security, and much more.

 <b>Tools/Languages involved:</b>